Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Study 1: Understanding Prompt Engineering

 \subsubsection{Visual and prompt ratings}

 Our study design asked participants to rate both Prompts and Visual artwork.
-As these crowd workers did not receive special training for prompt engineering or text-based AI art, our goal was to understand the quality of our participants' perceptions.
-We show the histogram of scores broken into groups for each Art Type (Prompt and Artwork) in \autoref{fig:study2:hist} and \autoref{table:study-2-means} and the Quality (high or low) as described previously.
+Since participants did not receive special training for prompt engineering or text-based AI art, our goal was to understand the quality of our participants' perceptions.
+We show the histogram of scores broken into groups for each Art Type (Prompt and Artwork) in Figure~\ref{fig:study2:hist} and Table~\ref{table:study-2-means} and the Quality (high or low) as described previously.
 Visually, these show differences across groups, with the distributions of Artworks leaning towards higher quality than prompts.

-We used a Kruskal-Wallis rank sum test across these four unique groups, finding a significant difference ($\chi^2=231.4$, $p<10^{15}$, $df=3$).
+We used a Kruskal-Wallis rank sum test on these four unique groups, finding a significant difference between the study conditions ($\chi^2=231.4$, $p<10^{15}$, $df=3$).
 Following this significant result, we performed post-hoc Dunn's test pairwise across each group with Bonferroni correction for p-values.
 Each of these pairs had significant results with a p-value of less than $10^{-4}$, except for Artwork--High versus Prompt--High, in which $p<.004$.
 This implies that the median values among all comparisons of groups (i.e. Artwork--High, Artwork--Low, Prompt--High, Prompt--Low) are significantly different from each other.

 Participants were able to differentiate images with low visual aesthetic quality from high quality images.
 Artwork--High has a higher mean rating ($\mu=3.70$) compared to Prompt--Low ($\mu=3.39$).
 Likewise, participants were able to distinguish between high and low quality by imaging what would be produced based on textual prompts.
 Prompt--High has a higher mean rating ($\mu=3.87$) compared to Prompt--Low ($\mu=2.78$).
 The overall span between the Artwork High and Low is larger for Prompts ($3.87 - 2.78=1.09$) than for Artworks ($3.70 - 3.39=.31$).
-Both High and Low quality Artworks had distributions that favored a rating of 4, while Prompt--Low has a relatively flat distribution across values of 1 to 4 (see \autoref{fig:study2:hist}).
+Both High and Low quality Artworks had distributions that favored a rating of 4, while Prompt--Low has a relatively flat distribution across values of 1 to 4 (see Figure~\ref{fig:study2:hist}).